thecml/kubernetes-on-arm/README.md

 sudo sdcard/write.sh /dev/sdX [board] [os] [rootfs]

 # Example: Write the SD Card for Raspberry Pi 2, Arch Linux ARM and include this project's Kubernetes scripts
-sudo sdcard/write.sh /dev/sdX rpi-2 archlinux kube-systemd
+sudo sdcard/write.sh /dev/sdX rpi-2 archlinux docker-multinode

 # The installer will ask you if you want to erase all data on your card
 # Answer y/n on that question